LevanceWam/BasicBinarySearchTree/README.md

 tree.traversePreOrder();
 // --> prints 7, 4, 9

-/*
-in preorder all we did was print the root and moved on to the left subtree and printed its root.
-We went to the left again and printed that node then made our way to the right.
-After this subtree is done we went to the main root and repeated the same process for the right subtree
-*/

 tree.traverseInOrder();
 // --> prints 4, 7, 9

-/*
-This is the same concept as the method above expect this one prints in this order left, root, right.
-So with this algorithm we are going to start from the farest left node and traverse from that left node it's root then to the right node.
-*/

 tree.traversePostOrder();
 // --> prints 4, 9, 7

-/*
-This is the same concept as the method above expect this one prints in this order left, right, root */

 tree.height();
 // --> returns 1